-- 1. In Project Navigator under the "Sources" tab, select Edit→Language Templates. - 2.
+- 1. In Project Navigator, select at the top Edit $\rightarrow$ Language Templates. - 2.
 Locate the template called "7-segment display Hex conversion" for VHDL located under the Synthesis Constructs heading in Coding Examples/Misc. - 3.
 To preview the Converter template, click the template in the hierarchy.
 The contents display in the right-hand pane. - 4.
 Copy the contents of this template and add it to your hex2led.vhd file under the architecture begin statement. - 5.
-Save the file by $File \rightarrow Save$. - 6.
+Save the file by File $\rightarrow$ Save. - 6.
 In Project Navigator, select hex2led.vhd in the Project window.